Could You Have Fibroids and Not Know It?

 – New persistent pain or heaviness in lower abdomen or pelvis

-Your doctor may feel moderate and large uterine fibroids during a routine pelvic exam and tests, such as an ultrasound, can show information about size and location of other fibroids.
+Your doctor may be able to feel moderate and large uterine fibroids during a routine pelvic exam and tests, such as an ultrasound, can show information about size and location of other fibroids.

 For women with fibroids who are trying to get pregnant, a specific test can show an outline of the uterus and fallopian tubes and may detect abnormalities.
 Other procedures to visualize the inside of the uterus or abdomen also may be needed.